dojo/docs/developer/design/bootstrap.rst

   1. The has.js API implementation is defined.
 This is contained in the loader and the module dojo/has (this module does not depend on any other modules).

-  2. The user configuration is sniffed and aggregated as required; this machinery is contained in the loader and the module dojo/_base/config (this module depends on dojo/has).
+  2. The user configuration is sniffed and consumed; this machinery is contained in the loader and the module dojo/_base/config (this module depends on dojo/has).

-  3. The dojo object is created and popluated with the absolute minimum API as controlled by has.js feature settings and any user configuration provided by Items 1 and 2, above.
+  3. The dojo object is created and popluated with the absolute minimum API as controlled by has.js feature settings and any configuration provided by Items 1 and 2, above.
 This machinery is contained in the module dojo/_base/kernel (this module depends on dojo/has and dojo/_base/config).

   4. The dojo object is populated by various APIs defined in the so-called "dojo base" modules.

+  5. Additional modules as specified in the configuration deps or require variables are loaded.

 The bootstrap sequence can be initiated be either the dojo loader (dojo/dojo.js) or a foreign AMD loader.
 In either case, the bootstrap sequence is controlled by the module "dojo" which maps to dojo/main.js.
 In it's standard configuration, the dojo loader automatically loads the dojo module.

-As indicated above, the has.js and configuration machinery is defined in both the loader and individual modules, with some overlapping implementation existing.
+As indicated above, the has.js and configuration machinery are defined in both the loader and individual modules, with some overlapping implementation existing.
 Since the dojo loader requires both the has.js API and configuration in order to define itself, these features must be implemented in the loader.
 On the other hand, when dojo is loaded by a foreign loader, the dojo loader's has.js and configuration machinery is not available and therefore must be defined by other means.

-The configuration machinery is has-bracketed in the loader and may be completely discarded in a build by providing a static configuration object to the loader define function (see xxx, below).
-This allows stripping *both* the loader configuration machinery and the configuration module from an optimized build, saving approximately xxx bytes.
+The configuration machinery is has-bracketed in the loader and may be completely discarded in a build by providing a static configuration object to the loader define function (see defaultConfig, below).
+This allows stripping *both* the loader configuration machinery and the configuration module from an optimized build, saving a substantial amount of code.

 There are two alternate designs to solve the problem of duplicate code.
 One would force foreign loaders to load the dojo loader and then include code in the dojo loader that detects when another AMD loader is already on the page, and if so detected, skip the dojo loader definition leaving only the has.js and config machinery to be executed.
-Since there is only about 40 lines of duplicated code in the selected design and this code is has-bracketed so that it can be discarded during a build, this alternate design was adjudicated as sloppy and ineffecient and therefore not employed.
+Since there are only about 40 lines of duplicated code in the selected design and this code is has-bracketed so that it can be discarded during a build, this alternate design was adjudicated as sloppy and ineffecient.

 The other alternative is to include a micro loader in the loader that loads the has.js and config modules and, if the dojo loader was the first AMD loader on the page, loads its own definition.
-Since the AMD loader API is expected to be defined after the loader is injected into the page (or application), some kind of delay proxy would also have to be implemented while the loader was waiting to be fully defined.
+Since the AMD loader API is expected to be defined after the loader is injected into the page (or application), a delay proxy would also have to be implemented while the loader was waiting to be fully defined.
 Clearly, this adds complexity, would likely require many more than 40 lines of code, and would therefore be an irrational design choice for the sole purpose of saving 40 lines of duplicate code.

 When the module "dojo" is demanded, all standard dojo distributions provide much more machinery than described so-far.
 However, the bootstrap is designed so that users could conceivably configure the system to provide nothing more